 The first thing we discovered was unfortunately that the driver that was liable for the accident had only $50,000 of auto insurance coverage, which was only a little more than the young man’s accumulating medical expenses.
 This is so common in bicycle accident cases in San Francisco, but we wouldn’t let that stop us.
 Our legal team hammered away at finding all possible avenues of recovery for this young engineer in order to ensure that he was compensated for all his damages relating to the accident.

 The young engineer did not have a vehicle, and thus had no auto insurance coverage to recover from.
 Furthermore, he was new to San Francisco and had no other insurance coverage available for recovery.
 As a last resort, the team contacted the bicycle shop in the Mission District to find out if they had any insurance coverage for accidents that occur during test-rides.
 Luckily, the bicycle shop carried Medical Payment insurance coverage, which we were able to tap into in order to cover the extensive medical bills the young man had due to the accident.
 With the extra Medical Payment coverage, and the $50,000 policy limits we recovered from the liable driver, our legal team was able to not only get this young man’s medical expenses covered, but his loss of earnings, out of pocket expenses, and pain and suffering he endured as a result of the accident.
-This young man was extremely grateful that we were able to locate and exhaust all possible avenues of recovery for him, and very happy that he retained Sally Morin Law as his bicycle accident attorneys to represent him in his bicycle accident!
+This young man was extremely grateful that we were able to locate and exhaust all possible avenues of recovery for him, and very happy that he retained Sally Morin Personal Injury Lawyers as his San Francisco bicycle accident attorneys to represent him in his bicycle accident!